 The Olympus OM-D E-M5 is a mirrorless interchangeable lens camera that was revealed to the public in February 2012 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.9 megapixel.

-The Olympus E-M5 has a Camera Elo of 1730.
+Is the Olympus E-M5 a good camera?
+The E-M5 has a Camera Elo of 1718.
 This rating puts the E-M5 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-M5 also falls below average. – Well, the Olympus E-M5 is more than 7 years old, and there have been many other good digital cameras released since 2012.
+In terms of its sensor size category (Four Thirds cameras), the E-M5 also ranks below average. – Well, the Olympus E-M5 is more than 7 years old, and there have been many other good digital cameras released since 2012.

 |Mirrorless system camera|